-The second page provides more detailed information on orders, customer details, product inventory, and cancellations over time.
+The second page provides more detailed information on orders, customer details, product inventory, inventory turnover ratio, and cancellations over time.

 The best part?
 This template is easy to customize, so you can add, remove, or change the elements in any way you want!

 To get this dashboard, simply select “Use report template for new reports” when you’re connecting Shopify to Data Studio with Supermetrics.